-- >> The primary timing source is provided using an external atomic clock reference through the front-panel 10 MHz and 1PPS inputs (Grand-Master). - " All timing ports (i.e., wrO-wr15) are configured as WR masters. - " Clock accuracy is announced below or equal to 25 nanoseconds. - " Alignment of PPS_in VS PPS_out must be done manually (within picoseconds) - " PPS only needed at startup
+- "The primary timing source is provided using an external atomic clock reference through the front-panel 10 MHz and 1PPS inputs (Grand-Master). - All timing ports (i.e., wr0-wr15) are configured as WR masters. - " Clock accuracy is announced below or equal to 25 nanoseconds. - Alignment of PPS\in VS PPS\out must be done manually (within pico-seconds) - PPS only needed at startup